-Fingal Head is my favourite place on the Gold Coast.
+Fingal Head is my favourite place on the Gold Coast (well, it’s actually in NSW but really close to the border).
 I like the short walk to see the trees, the funny rock formation and the lighthouse.

 If you want to skip the waves, there are lovely estuaries like Tallebudgera Creek and Currumbin Creek.
 The water in Rainbow Bay (Coolangatta again, near Snapper Rock) is also generally calm, and there are lovely views in this area.